 All of the plans we’re talking about here come with 8GB of RAM, but that doesn’t mean that each GB of RAM in each of them costs you the same.
 If you’re looking for your money to go its absolute furthest, this is an important figure.
 The chart below outlines how much RAM (in gigabytes/GB) you for a single dollar with each of the providers.

-Just as with RAM/dollar, we think it's important to examine how far your dollar goes when it comes to raw computing performance.
-That might be a major factor when deciding which provider to go with, if you want to move quickly but don't want to pay an exorbitant amount per month to make it happen.
+We also think it’s important to examine how far your dollar goes when it comes to raw computing performance.
+If you want your applications to perform well but don’t want to pay an exorbitant amount per month, this is a key number.

 The chart below outlines how much Unixbench performance you get for every dollar you spend.